-- Loose poo, or diarrhoea which may contain blood - Urgently needing to poo - Pain in the tummy area If you're worried in any way, contact your IBD team or your GP.
-Fast access to the healthcare team who know you will provide the support and reassurance you need.
-Tips for contacting your IBD team - Find out if your IBD team has a direct number or email address.
-Some hospitals have advice lines run by the IBD nurse specialists. - Ask your IBD team how to best to alert them if you become unwell.
+Tips for contacting your IBD team

+- Find out if your IBD team has a direct number or email address.
+Some hospitals have advice lines run by the IBD nurse specialists. - Ask your IBD team how best to alert them if you become unwell.
 For example, sending an email with 'Flare-up' in the subject line. - If you leave a message or send an email, include your full name, date of birth and NHS or hospital number, if you know it. - You could try contacting your consultant's secretary by calling the hospital switchboard.
 Switchboard is the main hospital telephone number. - If you're still having trouble reaching your IBD team, contact your GP or out-of-hours service for medical advice.
-You could also share the IBD Toolkit for GPs with your GP. - Check out our appointment guide for ideas on how to make the most of time with your IBD team.
-A flare-up can also affect other parts of the body and cause: - Joint pain and swelling.
-This is known as arthritis - Swelling in the eyes
+You could also share the IBD Toolkit for GPs with your GP. - Check out crohnsandcolitis.org.uk/appointmentguide for ideas on how to make the most of time with your IBD team.

+A flare-up can also affect other parts of the body and cause:

+- Joint pain and swelling.
+This is known as arthritis

+- Swelling in the eyes

 - Mouth ulcers

 - Skin rashes

 - Fatigue or extreme tiredness

 - Mental health problems

 In some cases, your IBD team or GP may use blood tests, poo tests or endoscopy to check if you're having a flare-up.
 The results will help to find the best treatment to control your Colitis.
 See the section Tests and treatments.

 Flare-ups can be disruptive.
 Sometimes you may need to cancel plans or take time off work when you feel unwell.
 It can help to be open about your condition with your family, friends, work colleagues and employers.
-Our talking toolkit can help.
+Our talking toolkit at become unwell.

-"It is important to know the difference between your 5-ASA dosage for maintaining remission, and your dosage for managing a flare-up.
-This has given me opportunities for early intervention when I feel like I am about to become unwell."
+It is important to know the difference between your 5-ASA dosage for maintaining remission, and your dosage for managing a flare-up.
+This has given me opportunities for early intervention when I feel like I am about to crohnsandcolitis.org.uk/talkingtoolkit can help.

-Andy

-Living with Colitis
+Andy, living with Colitis

 What you can do to reduce the risk of a flare-up

 Taking your medicines as prescribed by your IBD team, even when you feel well, reduces the risk of flare-ups.
 We don't yet know what causes flare-ups, but possible triggers include:

 - Disruptions or changes in medicines

 - Ongoing stress

 - Gut infections

 - Taking non-steroidal anti-inflammatory medicines, known as NSAIDs, such as ibuprofen

 It can help to keep a diary of symptoms to help you spot any triggers.
-You can find one in our appointment guide Causes of Colitis Colitis happens when the body's immune system goes wrong.
+You can find one at crohnsandcolitis.org.uk/appointmentguide.

+Causes of Colitis

+Colitis happens when the body's immune system goes wrong.
 Usually, the immune system protects the body against harmful substances and infections.
 It is thought that in Colitis, the immune system starts attacking the bowel.
-When it comes to understanding what causes Colitis, there's still a lot we don't know.
+When it comes to understanding what causes Colitis, there's still a lot we do not know.

 Is Colitis an autoimmune condition?

-We don't know for certain if Colitis is an autoimmune condition, but some experts think it might be.
+We do not know for certain if Colitis is an autoimmune condition, but some experts think it might be.
 This is because in Colitis, the immune system seems to attack the bowel, which is something that happens in autoimmune conditions.
-We haven't found a clear reason or trigger for why this happens in Colitis.
+We have not found a clear reason or trigger for why this happens in Colitis.
 Researchers believe that a mix of genes, bacteria in the gut and the environment probably cause Colitis, but more research is needed to know for certain.